petter-holmberg/elements/README.md

 In linked data structures, the elements are stored in nodes that are permanently placed.
 During the lifetime of a linked data structure its nodes never move.

+##### Lists

-##### Singly-linked lists
+###### Singly-linked lists

-`list_singly_linked_basic` implements a singly-linked list that supports constant-time `insert` or `erase` at the front or after a given position.
+`list_singly_linked_front` implements a singly-linked list that supports constant-time `insert` or `erase` at the front or after a given position.
 The header and position type are the size of a single pointer.

+`list_singly_linked_front_back` implements a singly-linked list that supports constant-time `insert` or `erase` at the front or after a given position, and constant-time insert at the back.
+The header is the size of two pointers and the position type is the size of a single pointer.

 #### Extent-based data structures

+In extent-based data structures, the elements are stored in one or more *extents* that are allocated and deallocated on demand.
+During the lifetime of an extent-based data structure its elements may move.

+##### Arrays

 `array_single_ended` implements an array of elements contiguously allocated on the free store.
 It stores a single pointer on the stack, keeping the array size and capacity in a header to the array elements.